Cord Tissue vs Cord Blood: What Are They And Which Are Their Differences?

 Researchers knew quite well by the mid of 20th century about the fantastic capabilities of specific organs to regrow and repair themselves, though they knew very little about how it happens.
 Researchers have been curious about why we lose the abilities to regrow, regenerate with age.
 They were interested in learning about how the fusion of ovum and spermatozoid, just two cells, leads to the formation of the adult body.
 They knew that if they could decode even few secrets of our early life, if they could decrypt those complex puzzles, they would be able to change the way diseases are treated.

-Our blood cells have a life of around 3-4 months, and thus researchers knew that blood tissues are some of the tissues that continue to regenerate during our whole lifespan.
+Our blood cells have a lifespan of around three to four months, and thus researchers knew that blood tissues are some of the tissues that continue to regenerate during our whole lifespan.
 With research, scientists understood that bone marrow has some very primitive seed cells that under certain conditions can differentiate into red blood cells, various immune cells.
 Soon they also realized that these primitive cells from bone marrow might not only grow into the blood or immune cells, but they may also be used to repair specific organs.
 However, the bone marrow cells have the limitations as they could not differentiate into just any tissue cells.
 Thus they could not be used to grow or repair just any organ.
 Hence research for more universal or omnipotent seeds or stem cell started.